Execution of Joseph Wood: Execution

-After the execution, Debra Dietz's sister told the Associated Press: "What I saw today with him being executed, it is nothing compared to what happened on August 7, 1989," Jeanne Brown said, referring to Wood's murder of her father and sister on that date.
+After the execution, victim Debra Dietz's sister told the Associated Press: "What I saw today with him being executed, it is nothing compared to what happened on August 7, 1989," Jeanne Brown said, referring to Wood's murder of her father and sister on that date.
 "What's excruciating is seeing your father lying there in a pool of blood, seeing your sister lying in a pool of blood."

+According to a medical examiner and an independent report, Mr. Wood was sedated the entire time, was unresponsive to stimuli, and felt no pain whatsoever.